khoava2406/RichOS-Mojave-KVM-Preinstall/README.md

-# MacOS-Mojave-KVM-Preinstall
+# Rich-Mojave-KVM-Preinstall
-Mac OS running on QEMU-KVM (Pre-install 20GB).
+Rich OS running on QEMU-KVM (Pre-install 20GB).

 -Note: It will use all available free ram and CPUs.
 The script is only for Ubuntu, Debian.